Summer in Greece: Weather and Destination Advice

 The weather is generally pleasant throughout Greece in summer, with warm and balmy temperatures.

-Summer temperatures in Greece range between average highs of 30ºC to average lows of 23ºC, depending on the spot.
+The average summer temperatures in Greece range between average highs of 30ºC to average lows of 23ºC, depending on the spot.
 Cities like Athens can get scorching hot during the day, so mornings and evenings are better for sightseeing in summer in Greece.
 Thessaloniki, famous for its vibrant cultural life, sees an average high of 31ºC and an average low of 19ºC.

 But gusts of seasonal winds can affect the weather in islands like Mykonos, Naxos and Andros in the summer months in Greece.
 By July, the sea temperatures are perfectly warm for swimming.
 In Rhodes, the temperatures in summer oscillate between an average high of 28ºC and an average low of 24 ºC.
 Greek islands are great for sunbathing and cooler in the evenings.
+The following is a breakdown of temperature in Greece by month in summer.

 June July August